Trip Overview of Annapurna Base Camp Trek

 Money Exchange for the trek

-For the Annapurna base camp trek, you need some extra money to your day to day personal expenses.
+For the Annapurna base camp trek, you need some extra money for your day to day personal expenses.
 Nepal banknotes come in Rupees, 5, 10, 20, 50, 100, 250, 500, 1000 denominations.
 Coins come in Rupees 1, 2, 5, and 10 denominations.
 Foreign currencies must be exchanged only through banks or authorized money exchangers.
 The receipts of such transactions are to be obtained and retained.
 Visitors can exchange foreign currency at the foreign exchange counter at the airport upon arrival too, Although their rates are quite low so better you can exchange in the city.

-You can also get money from ATM machines there are many in the city and it allows you a maximum of 40,000 per day.
+You can also get money from ATMs there are many in the city and it allows you a maximum of 40,000 per day.
 Visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in the hotel.
 It also applies to book your trekking and tour.
 During the Gosaikunda trek, you need local Nepali rupees for your extra expenses.
 So you can carry enough amount for the trek there are no ATM facilities along the way except Dhunche.

 Food on the trek

 We will eat at the local guest house during our ABC trek.
 We will include your daily meals on our package, which covers your breakfast, lunch, and dinner.
 All the guest houses have a menu that is fixed by a National park or conservation area project.
-There is local to international hygienic food choices.
+There are local to international hygienic food choices.

 You will eat at the same tea house where you stay.
-To be vegetarian is better in high altitude and remote area.
+To be vegetarian is better in high altitude and remote areas.
 The meet items are carried in a long way, so not fresh.
 The typical Nepali food is Dal Bhat ( Rice lentil, mixed vegetable curry, and pickle)

 For breakfast, you will have a choice of pancakes (plain, apple, cinnamon, lemon, etc.) served with peanut butter or honey; porridge; egg items (scrambled, boiled, fried, omelet); bread (toast, chapatti).
 Lunch and dinner try Nepali food, They will also serve pasta, pizza, garlic soup, momos, curry, macaroni, and other rice and noodle-based dishes are served.